 - Their flights cost more than their competitors…but with crappier service!

 Words cannot express the dislike I have for United.
 They make my blood boil.
 US Airways used to be my most-hated airline in the States, but now I think United is far worse.
 At least US Airways is cheap!
 This video sums out everything I would tell United:

-There is not a day that goes by I don’t hear people complain about United.
-It seems the papers are littered with news of their customer service problems and frequent fliers actively try to avoid United.
-When American Airlines offered to match the elite status of United’s most frequent fliers earlier this year, so many people tried to switch, American stopped the offer early.
+Not a day that goes by that I don’t hear people complain about United.
+The news is littered with reports of their customer-service problems, and frequent fliers actively try to avoid United.
+When American Airlines offered to match the elite status of United’s most frequent fliers earlier this year, so many people tried to switch that American stopped the offer early.

-If you are looking for an airline, please choose any other airline besides United.
+If you’re looking for an airline, please choose anyone besides United.

-Update: Here is the story of when my United flight had to make an emergency landing when we lost cabin pressure and dropped 20,000 feet.
+Update: Here’s the story of when my United flight had to make an emergency landing when we lost cabin pressure and dropped 20,000 feet.